Are you looking for a hidden gem in old Istanbul? You’ve found it.

 Balat Is Istanbul’s Charming Bohemian Quarter

 If you’re looking for a taste of the real Istanbul, away from tourist traps, then head to Balat.
 This charming bohemian quarter is in the Fatih district of Istanbul.
-It is brimming with character thanks to the colorful houses and is the perfect place to experience local life.
+Thanks to the colorful houses, it is brimming with character and the perfect place to experience local life.

 The first thing you notice will be all the color, but then what?
-We have info from time-honored tea houses to bustling markets and independent art galleries.
+We have information on everything from time-honored tea houses to bustling markets and independent art galleries.
 Trust me, there’s plenty to explore in Balat.
 And with its central location on the European side of Istanbul, it’s easy to get to from the rest of Istanbul.

 So, whether you’re looking for a unique shopping experience or want to soak up the atmosphere of this vibrant neighborhood, be sure to add Balat to your Istanbul itinerary.